 By Divya Karthikeyan Jun.
 05, 2019

 I wasn’t born during Tamil Nadu’s anti-Hindi agitation in the ’60s, but I do know enough to say the imposition was a source of vexation for my grandparents, my parents, and now me.
 The knowledge of Hindi has always been equated with national pride.
-And efforts to make the language mandatory once again, accords it a ranking above all other regional languages.
+And efforts to make the language mandatory every few years, accords it a ranking above all other regional languages.

 Atop a worn-out table stood a transparent jar with a metal lid, bearing the weight of thick, five-rupee coins numbering in hundreds.
 Its presence in a Protestant girls’ school might lead the casual observer to think it was a Swear Jar, but they’d be wrong.
 In my school, we had the Tamil Jar.